exercise typesworksheet generatorassessmentteaching toolsexercise generator

 1. Math Problems

 Contextualized word problems with progressive difficulty.
-Each problem connects to real life rather than abstract calculation.
+Each problem connects to real life rather than abstract calculation, an approach echoed by the EEF's guidance on improving mathematics in Key Stages 2 and 3.
 Answer key shows every step.

 2. Mental Math